Prices from £17.99

 We offer a discreet home delivery service, with free standard delivery.
 Instead of waiting for an appointment with your GP, you can order Rigevidon today and have it delivered to your house in as little as 24 hours.

 No, Rigevidon is not available over-the-counter as it needs a prescription.
-Some contraceptive pills are available over-the-counter, but you will need to speak to your pharmacist first.
+Some contraceptive pills are available over-the-counter, but you will need to speak to your pharmacist first and they will advise what is right for you.

-You can still order Rigevidon online without a regular GP appointment with ZAVA.
+You can still order Rigevidon online with ZAVA, without a regular GP appointment.

 -